fooplugins/gallery-wrapper/README.txt

 Any extra attributes added to the shortcode will be appended onto the surrounding div element.
 This is helpful for adding data attributes or anything you like really.

+== Installation ==

+This section describes how to install the plugin and get it working.

+e.g.

+= Using The WordPress Dashboard =

+1. Navigate to the 'Add New' in the plugins dashboard
+2. Search for 'Gallery Wrapper'
+3. Click 'Install Now'
+4. Activate the plugin on the Plugin dashboard

+= Uploading in WordPress Dashboard =

+1. Navigate to the 'Add New' in the plugins dashboard
+2. Navigate to the 'Upload' area
+3. Select `gallery-wrapper.zip` from your computer
+4. Click 'Install Now'
+5. Activate the plugin in the Plugin dashboard

+= Using FTP =

+1. Download `gallery-wrapper.zip`
+2. Extract the `gallery-wrapper` directory to your computer
+3. Upload the `gallery-wrapper` directory to the `/wp-content/plugins/` directory
+4. Activate the plugin in the Plugin dashboard

+== Changelog ==

+= 1.0.0 =
+* first release